Douglas Booth

 "The Riot Club": Douglas Booth as Harry Villiers

-In 2016, he played Mr. Bingley in the horror film "Pride and Prejudice and Zombies" by Seth Grahame-Smith, a parody of Jane Austen's famous work, which was another attempt by filmmakers to creatively merge incompatible genres.
+In 2016, he played Mr. Bingley in the horror film "Pride and Prejudice and Zombies" by Seth Grahame-Smith, a parody of Jane Austen's classic novel—yet another attempt by filmmakers to blend seemingly incompatible genres.

 Pride and Prejudice and Zombies - Matt Smith, Lily James, Douglas Booth

-During the same period, the film "The Limehouse Golem" was released, featuring top British cinema talent, including Olivia Cooke, Daniel Mays, Sam Reid, and Bill Nighy.
-Douglas played the legendary English comedian Dan Leno, who dressed in women's clothing and used clowning to comment on women's hardships.
+Around the same time, "The Limehouse Golem" hit theaters, featuring top British cinema talent including Olivia Cooke, Daniel Mays, Sam Reid, and Bill Nighy.
+Douglas played legendary English comedian Dan Leno, who dressed in drag and used comedy to comment on women's struggles.

 Douglas Booth at Comic-Con